Do You Need to Recruit A-Players and Unicorns? A Simple Guide to Finding Great Employees

 You’ll need to make sure that you’re not asking for too many competencies given the available applicants.
 Common requirements that you’ll need to keep in mind:

-• Location: are there enough applicants within commuting distance (or in the right time zone in the case of remote working)?
+• Location: Are there enough applicants within commuting distance (or in the right time zone in the case of remote working)?

-• Sector experience: do enough local, competent people have the right experience?
+• Sector experience: Do enough local, competent people have the right experience?

-• Motivation: are well-qualified applicants likely to accept your offer or go to a competitor?
+• Motivation: Are well-qualified applicants likely to accept your offer or go to a competitor?

-• Availability: as business sectors are sensitive to the ups and downs of the economy are there enough qualified applicants out there right now?
+• Availability: As business sectors are sensitive to the ups and downs of the economy are there enough qualified applicants out there right now?

-The recruitment problem can be pictured as trying to find people in the area where all the circles overlap in the above diagram.
-To get an overview of your recruitment challenge, try drawing your own version.
+The recruitment problem can be pictured as trying to find people in the area where all the circles overlap in the diagram.
 A greater number of requirements makes that area of overlap smaller.
-If you’re having trouble finding qualified people you might want to loosen or remove requirements to give yourself more choice.
-You could try doing the following:

 • Not asking for sector experience.
-People have transferable skills and specific knowledge can be picked up on the job.
+People have transferable skills and sector specific knowledge can be picked up on the job.

 • Using remote staff if practical.